 XMM-Newton Workshop Code of Conduct

-- Ensure all communication are appropriate for a professional audience, taking into account the many different backgrounds of the participants.
-Sexual or sexist language and imagery is not appropriate.
+- All communication should be appropriate for a professional audience taking into account the many different backgrounds and perspectives of the participants.

 - Participants may share the contents of talks/slides via social media unless speakers have asked that specific details/slides not be shared.
 If participants wish to share photos of a speaker on social media, it is strongly recommended that they first get the speaker’s permission.

 ESA does not tolerate unprofessional or inappropriate behaviour or statements.
 This includes but isn't limited to: sustained disruption of talks, comments related to individual characteristics, background or identity, and photography or recording of an individual without consent.

 Meeting organisers and chairs bear a particular responsibility in ensuring that the code of conduct is followed.

 - The Local Organising Committee has at least two members who are designated as the contact points for all matters related to this code.
 For the X-ray Universe 2023 these contact points are Celia Sánchez (firstname.lastname@example.org) and Felix Fuerst (email@example.com).
 Participants can report any violation of these guidelines to these designates in confidence.